 Get Fuller Brows and Lips With Microblading and Permanent Makeup

-We are now offering permanent makeup and microblading!
+We are now offering permanent makeup and microblading as well as eyelash extensions!
 Permanent Make-Up is a non-surgical micro-procedure known as Micropigmentation.

 Tiny droplets of custom blended colors are skillfully deposited into the dermal layer of the skin to simulate natural looking or well-defined Make-Up.
 This process is a selective art form of traditional tattooing whereby the natural features of the face are enhanced and defined in the form of permanent eyebrows, eyeliner and/or lip liner and color.

 The results are beautiful, immediate and permanent!
 Each treatment is as unique as the individual receiving it.

 Is permanent makeup safe?

 Yes, permanent makeup is the application of applying an organic colored pigment into the dermal layer of your skin.
 Our permanent cosmetics technicians are experienced licensed professionals who apply the color in compliance with all OSHA (Occupational Safety and Health Administration) rules and guidelines, making all of our procedures completely safe.
 Innovative Permanent Cosmetics adheres to all sterilization and disinfection rules.

 How long does Permanent Make Up last?